Alaricdragon/Starlords_Temp/README.md

         * {"min","max"}: were "min" and "max" can be a Integer, or a dialogValue.
         * "repChange" changes the relation between the lord and player
         * "creditsChange" changes the amount of credits the player has.
-        * "exchangeCreditsWithLord" gives / takes credits from a lord. a negative value gives, a positive value removes.
+        * "exchangeCreditsWithLord" gives / takes credits from a lord. a negative value gives, a positive value takes.
         * "romanceChange" changes the stored romance value between the lord and player.
         * "changeCommoditysInPlayersFleet" holds a jsonObject of commoditys, were the value is how mush this commoidity changes. the value follows the same rules as any other value addon.
       * "additionalText": "lineID" adds an additional line of dialog, with the inputed name. also take a jsonArray as input, running each inputed line in sequence.